happner/happner-assets/README.md

 ### Caveat

 It only builds the package on first request.
 And there will be a problem if any of the configured resources are not available.
+For this reason use of only local resources is recommended.

+### Todo

+Build package on startup.

 ### Production